JACマガジン

 2025/01/20

-What is Easy Japanese?
-Introducing example sentences and how it was created
+What is Plain Japanese?
+Introducing example sentences and how they were born

 Hello, this is Kano from JAC (Japan Association for Construction Human Resources).

-This time, we will introduce easy Japanese, some examples, how it came about, and some tips for using it.
+In this article, we will introduce examples of Plain Japanese, how it came about, and points for using it.

 Please use this as a reference when interacting with foreigners.

-Easy Japanese is Japanese that is simple and easy to understand for foreigners.
+Plain Japanese is a simple and understandable Japanese for foreigners.

-We use easy grammar and words, reduce the number of kanji characters, and communicate in short sentences.
+Use less difficult grammar and words, reduce kanji, and convey in short sentences.

-Easy Japanese is used in the following situations:
+Plain Japanese is used in the following scenarios:

 • Disaster information: TV captions, etc.